UPDATED: APRIL 27, 2023 | 1 MIN READ

 If this is your first claim, the increase may not be very noticeable.
 Still, studies have shown changing insurance companies every few years only benefits the insured by creating healthy competition among insurance providers.

-If you have become attached to your current insurance company or insurance agent, it may not feel great to shop around behind their back!
+If you have become attached to your current insurance company or agent, it may not feel great to shop behind their back!
 Cruising the market doesn’t always have to be to change companies.

 If you have a great relationship with your current agent, it may be worth scheduling a phone call to discuss some new offers you have received to ensure your competitive price!